Gigyanshukumar/my-python-journey/day_7/README.md

 ​Monthly Income > 50,000
 ​Credit Score \ge 750
 Clean & Readable Output: Utilizes built-in string formatting methods like .center() and strategic spacing to ensure a neat, user-friendly terminal interface.

+# day_7 (third_task) (#movie theater entry)
+Here's the third task for today. this is a device which detects that weather a viewer is elegible or not to go in the movie theater. this code and the second one are for the practice purpose of the first code concepts. here are some of the main characteristics of this code:
+1. Strict Logical Evaluation (and Operator): Ensures entry is granted exclusively when both age and ticket requirements are satisfied simultaneously, mirroring real-world theater rules.
+2. Case-Insensitive Input Handling: Applies the .lower() method to the ticket response, making the system robust against different user typing styles (e.g., "Yes", "YES", or "yes").
+3. Efficient No-Condition Logic: Successfully fulfills the challenge requirements by computing the final result using pure boolean algebra, eliminating the need for bulky if-else blocks.
+4. Clean Terminal Presentation: Utilizes formatting methods like .center() alongside deliberate spacing (print()) to output a neat and highly readable CLI layout.